resizes/blog/blog/2025-02-17-sftp/index.md

 }
 ```

+>**¿What´s the IRSA Role?**: This Terraform code creates an IAM role that can be assumed by a ServiceAccount in an EKS cluster via IRSA.
+The role has a policy attached to it that allows access to S3.
+This is useful for applications running on Kubernetes that need to access AWS resources, such as S3, securely and without needing to store credentials directly on the cluster.

-We will also add a new data reference to our EKS cluster in our `data.tf`:
+To continue, we must also add a new data reference to our EKS cluster in our `data.tf`:

 ```hcl
 data "aws_eks_cluster" "cluster" {